Connect with others who understand.

 Antihistamines

 Antihistamines are commonly used to relieve itching and swelling in asteatotic eczema.
-They are available OTC and may be recommended by your doctor, but they don’t generally require a prescription.
-Many are sedating, so they are most helpful in serving as a sleep aid by reducing nighttime itching.
+They are available over the counter and may be recommended by your doctor, but they don’t generally require a prescription.
+Many are sedating, so they are most helpful as a sleep aid to reduce nighttime itching.

 Asteatotic Eczema Home Remedies